 CHAMBER 1: GENERAL LIVING/SITTING ROOM

 Bart's apt can be entered five ways.
 Three via his workshop: two from the Hall and the other "secret" (a small window hidden round its NE corner).
-Two directly into his chamber-1 livlng-room - one at each end: from the water-side through its big transparent door and from the Gang, the long internal-street.
+Two directly into his chamber-1 living-room - one at each end: from the water-side through its big transparent door and from the Gang, the long internal-street.
 This latter entry faces the Silo's second dijk door; tucked behind a bush on the dijk front - this obscure door functions as Bart's outside 'front-door', next to it a knobbed steel lever pulls a bell-wire which (sawing the door's brick arch!) passes across the Gang and through the many-paned entry-facade of Bart's living-room - where it chimes a church bell hanging at chest-height from the high ceiling, whose long vibrating cord like a plumb-line before one's face (so rarely seen thus), leads the eye down its tension to the mass of bronze.

 This strange and marvellous 1st chamber is a junction of all the apt's entry routes; a general living and sitting place.
-Near the centre of this long living-room stands its stove - next to the curtained opening into two further parallel chambers (which, unlike the living-room with its large transparent doors and the light from its joined workshop, are cave-like with only small high windows emphasising the huge walls). ... in process
+Near the centre of this long living-room stands its stove - next to the curtained opening into two further parallel chambers (which, unlike the living-room with its large transparent doors and the light from its joined workshop, are cave-like with only small high windows emphasising the huge walls).

 (pic 6-94 / to SE)